locustbaby/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 This section describes how to use Kubernetes secrets to declare confidential fields.

-***Tyk Dashboard Admin***
+***Tyk Dashboard and Developer Portal Admin***

-If Tyk Dashboard bootstrapping is enabled, a Tyk Dashboard admin user will be created according to the `global.adminUser` field.
+If Tyk Dashboard or Developer Portal bootstrapping is enabled, the admin user will be created according to the `global.adminUser` field.

 All admin credentials can also be set through Kubernetes secret.